operand/agency/examples/demo/README.md

 # Summary

-This demo application is maintained as an experimental development environment as well as a showcase of library features.
-You are encouraged to use the source as a reference point but beware that the quality is proof-of-concept only and should not be considered production ready.
+This demo application is maintained as an experimental development environment and a showcase for library features.
+You are encouraged to use the source as a reference but beware that the quality is intended to be proof-of-concept only.

+## Example Classes

+By default the demo includes the following two `Agent` classes:

+* `OpenAIFunctionAgent` - An LLM agent that uses the OpenAI function calling API
+* `Host` - An agent that exposes operating system access to the host system

+More agent examples are located under the [./agents](./agents/) directory.

-# Running the demo
+## Running the demo

 1. Ensure you have Docker installed on your system.